ML4GLand/EUGENe/docs/index.md

 If you use EUGENe for your research, please cite our preprint: [Klie *et al.* bioRxiv 2022](https://www.biorxiv.org/content/10.1101/2022.10.24.513593v1)

 # Contributing
 EUGENe is an open-source project and we welcome contributions from the community.
-If you are interested in contributing, please see the {doc}`contributor's guide <contributors>`.
+If you are interested in contributing, please see the {doc}`contributor's guide <contributing>`.

 ```{toctree}
 :hidden: true